Procedurally Generating plant stems

 1. Something similar to Speed Tree's branch intersections would be phenomenal, but may not be practical under real-time gameplay constraints.

-2. Normal blending along with uv mapping could improve smoothing at branch divisions
+2. Normal blending along with UV mapping could improve smoothing at branch divisions

 3. At the tree's branching points, the UVs are warped.
 Since we know an orientation change is happening there, this shifts the UV coordinates along with it.
 This is trickier to solve than the triangle matching problem, since if we simply remap the UVs for the first rotated circle we will also have to rotate the UVs for the next child circle.